Barcino44/Network-policies/README.md

   <img width="984" height="215" alt="image" src="https://github.com/user-attachments/assets/073fa425-9b66-422a-abc7-fc7915535a0b" />
 </p>

 ***The database is responding.
-It responds empty because the database is not prepared to response a http request.
-We telnet to prove TCP connection.***
+It responds empty because the it is not prepared to response a http request.
+We use telnet to prove TCP connection.***

 ## Disallowed policies